gaetanomatonti/swift-vectors/README.md

 ```

 ### Supported Types
-Currently, `Vectors` extends only two types of the `CoreGraphics` library:
+Currently, `Vectors` extends only two types of the `Foundation` library:
 - `CGPoint`
 - `CGVector`